County Durham music festival continues despite safety concerns

 "The bands and artists playing have been phenomenal and the crowd that stayed are enjoying what this festival is all about, supporting great live music in our region".

+However, he urged members of the public to refrain abusing workers who were "doing everything they can" after he claimed one reveller had "spat" at a steward.

+"Those staff members are doing nothing except trying to help anyone that they can wherever they can and this behaviour is only undermining the enthusiasm of the team," he said.

-Bosses previously said they were "deeply sorry" about the problems and promised refunds to those who were unable to attend.
+Bosses previously said they were "deeply sorry" about the issues and promised refunds to those who were unable to attend.

 Planning meetings had taken place in the weeks leading up to the event but they said they were unable to predict supply issues and adverse weather.